HP2-data/methodo_longitudinal_data/README.md

 Depending on the type and source of the data, what is the best method to use for data analysis?
 Example on sleep data - CPAP adherence and Epworth Sleepiness Scale (ESS) score.

+Please note!
+The GMM method takes a long time to run, especially when the number of clusters is $\ge 3$

 ## Authors
 Ophélie Coiffier
 Ina Jandric